 Upon graduating high school, my potential had very luckily been seen, and I moved, all by myself to the big city of Denver, and joined the Colorado Ballet.
 After four seasons in the company I suffered a labral tear in my right hip and underwent surgery to repair it.
 From this surgery and throughout the next year of trying to come back to dancing, I found myself in desperate need of a change for my health and healing.
 I left my professional dancing career.

 I moved to Chicago, started working for Pure Barre full-time, and went back to college.
 Throughout that time in my life, I spent a lot of time delving into psychology, business management, and instruction, and after three years working full-time, living the big city life, and getting my degree, I decided to move back home to Georgia.

 This blog is not limited to only dance though!
-As a small business manager, girlfriend, teacher, aunt, and wanna-be puppy mom, I’m excited to share how I navigate life, and hope you find something that speaks to you too!
+As a small business manager, wife, teacher, aunt, and puppy mom, I’m excited to share how I navigate life, and hope you find something that speaks to you too!